- GDP (PPP):

-- FDI Inflow:
+FDI Inflow:

     The Union of the Comoros has experienced more than 20 attempted coups since independence in 1975, most recently in 2013.
 Under a constitution adopted in 2001, the presidency rotates among the country’s three islands.
-President Ikililou Dhoinine stepped down in 2016, and irregularities and isolated violence marred the initial round of voting for his successor.
-Opposition politician and former President Azali Assoumani was eventually elected in a runoff election.
+In 2016, former coup leader Azali Assoumani won the presidency in a runoff election.
 In 2018, Assoumani suspended the constitutional court, cracked down on the opposition, and won a referendum that centralized executive power.
 He was reelected in 2019 in an election that was discredited by international observers.
-As a former colony, Comoros prioritizes its aid and trade relations with France; France is its key bilateral donor and trading partner, and the French Treasury guarantees the Comorian franc.
-Comoros is a leading producer of ylang-ylang, cloves, and vanilla and in February 2017 applied for membership in the Southern African Development Community.
+As a former colony, Comoros prioritizes its aid and trade relations with France; the French Treasury guarantees the Comorian franc.
+Comoros is a leading producer of ylang-ylang, cloves, and vanilla.
+In 2017, it applied for membership in the Southern African Development Community.